 With the devastation of businesses downtown, Five Points was developed as a commercial area for the residents of Riverside and featured local commerce and entertainment.

 Although the Riverside neighborhood and Five Points District has changed and evolved over the years to a more laid-back existence; bohemian Five Points is still the neighborhood hot spot.
 Don’t be surprised if you’re greeted with a smile and hello.
 It is the “south” after all with all the charm that word implies.

 To quote my daughter, Five Points is “cute”.
 It has a lot to offer in way of entertainment, shopping, and good food.

 Derby on Park (1068 Park St)

 It’s Happy Hour at Derby on Park.
 After a long week of work, “Happy” is needed.
 I choose to sit outside even though it’s a little warm.
 My favorite pass time is people watching while wine-sipping and I can’t do that well on the inside of an establishment without feeling like a creep.

 My waiter rushed over like he knew what my week was like.
-I ordered a glass of Pinot Grigio (Lumina, Italy 2015), and studied the menu.
+I ordered a glass of Pinot Grigio (Lumina, Italy 2015) from the Derby on Park drink menu, and studied the menu.
 I was torn.
 Should I get the Fried Pickles and Creminis; a southern delicacy or the Spinach and Artichoke Queso Dip which is my usual go-to appetizer?

 After conferring with my very knowledgeable and attentive waiter (with a voice that reminded me of Brad Pitt), I go with the Fried Pickles.
 An amazing choice and it did not disappoint.